AlexandruOlteanu/CompetitiveProgramming/README.md

 SparseTable
     Spent 60 minutes on https://codeforces.com/contest/1237/problem/C1 -> 1700 rated (I tried to solve the efficient method, I got stuck into a few bugs and overall I didn't even solved it yet).
-I noticed that I a little worse on math related problems I think even thogh they are not really that formulas based.. maybe I am wrong but I will try to solve more like these.
+I noticed that I a little worse on math related problems I think even thogh they are not really that formulas based.. maybe I am wrong but I will try to solve more like these. - 30 min

-    Total time spent today : 101 minutes ->  hours
+    Total time spent today : 131 minutes ->  hours

+    6. Day 6 -> 06/01/2024 -> 991 rating

+    Participated in contest https://codeforces.com/contest/1919 and performed around 1750 rating (Good start but need to be better) -> 150 min) I solved first 3 problems

+    Total time spent today : 150 min

+    7. Day 7 -> 07/01/2024

-Total time spent in 2024 -> 751 minutes
+Total time spent in 2024 -> 951 minutes